 Initial Term two (2) years from the Subscription Start Date.

 Intellectual Property Rights means the patents, rights to inventions, copyright and related rights, trademarks, trade names and domain names, rights in get-up, rights in goodwill or to sue for passing off, rights in designs, rights in computer software including rights in the source code of that software, database rights, rights in confidential information (including know-how and trade secrets) and any other Intellectual Property Rights, in each case whether registered or unregistered and including all applications (or rights to apply) for, and renewals or extensions of, such rights and all similar or equivalent rights or forms of protection which may now or in the future subsist in any part of the world.

-Logo(s) means the logos, branding or other marks belonging to NBS or its licensors and which NBS or its licensors may from time to time permit the Customer to use in accordance with this Contract.
+Logo(s) means the logos, branding or other marks belonging to NBS or its Licensors which NBS or its Licensors may from time to time permit the Customer to use in accordance with this Contract.